-A scientific presentation usually contains peer reviewed sources, such as Web of Science, PubMed or Google Scholar.
+A scientific presentation uses peer reviewed sources, such as Web of Science, PubMed or Google Scholar.
 Presenting conclusions and/or results from the work of others, without proper citation, is considered plagiarism.
-Plagiarism will always be reported to the Examination Board, after which they decide what penalty will follow.

 However, the rules on citing other publications are less straightforward in presentations than they are in written reports.
-As a guideline for using literature and citing you can use the following rules of thumb:
+As a guideline for using literature and citing you can use the following points: